sastro2/UTCTF-Schroedinger-Writeup/Writeup.md

 <img src="Images/website/etcPwdContent.PNG" alt="/etc/passwd contents" width="500"/> </br>

 Awesome!
-Among these users there is one that stands out in particular since it's not by default part of a linux machine, looks like we've found our username.</br>
+Among these users there is one that stands out in particular since it's not by default part of a linux machine, "copenhagen", looks like we've found our username.</br>
 So now let's move on to the flag itself.</br>

 <img src="Images/linux/symlinkToCopenhagen.PNG" alt="ln -s /home/copenhagen/flag.txt saveJosh" width="350"/> </br>